AkashGutha/AkashGutha.github.io/_posts/2016-01-10-Writing-Software-for-electronics.md

 __Bit wise operators__

-`Bit wise operators` are not equiavlent of the `&&` you use in a `if` statement.
-They are compleletly different.
+`Bit wise operators` are not equivalent of the `&&` you use in a `if` statement.
+They are completely different.
 For example, if you apply a bit wise AND operator `&` between two numbers, the result is computed by passing each bit of the number through an `AND gate` from logic gates and spitting out the number.

 so, let's say we have two numbers 5 and 9. the `Bit wise AND` operation of 5 and 9 will yield 1. confused? let's take a look at the math.